chigkim/VOCR/readme.md

 ## Download
 Here is the direct link to download [VOCR v0.1.0-alpha.10.](https://github.com/chigkim/VOCR/releases/download/v0.1.0-alpha.10/VOCR.v0.1.0-alpha.10.zip)

-If you're using earlier MacOS than Catalina 10.15, please use the older [VOCR with tesseract.](https://github.com/chigkim/VOCR/tree/tesseract)

 ## Upgrade from Previous VOCR With Tesseract
 You can simply remove VOCR group from Keyboard Maestro and follow the instruction for setup below.